Vortikai/mod-playerbots/README.md

 Supported platforms are Ubuntu, Windows, and macOS.
 Other Linux distributions may work, but may not receive support.

 **All `mod-playerbots` installations require a custom branch of AzerothCore: [mod-playerbots/azerothcore-wotlk/tree/Playerbot](https://github.com/mod-playerbots/azerothcore-wotlk/tree/Playerbot).** This branch allows the playerbots module to build and function.
 Updates from the upstream are implemneted regularly to this branch.
-Instructions for installing this required branch and the module are provided below.
+Instructions for installing this required branch and this module are provided below.

-### Classic Installation
+### Installation

-To install both the required branch and the `mod-playerbots` module, run the following:
+To install both the required branch and the `mod-playerbots` module from source, run the following:

 ```bash
 git clone https://github.com/mod-playerbots/azerothcore-wotlk.git --branch=Playerbot